philipwfowler/simple-membrane-protein-analysis/1-count-lipids.md

 It should write the data to the screen (STDOUT)

-**1.2 VMD**
+## 1.2 VMD

 Now let's try and do exactly the same thing in VMD.

-It is a bit harder to prototype here, but let's give it a shot.

 Although some analysis is done in VMD using little GUIs we are not going to do that.
 We are going to write some code in Tcl, which is the script language VMD exposes that lets you do this sort of thing.
 Tcl can feel a bit strange if you are used to programming C, python, perl etc as it has no equals sign.
 You'll see what I mean.
 First, load VMD, either by clicking the icon or typing `vmd` into your terminal.

-**1.3 Extension exercises**
+It is a bit harder to prototype here, but let's give it a shot.
+You'll need to have the `Tk Console` window open: go to `Extensions` then `Tk Console` and something that looks a bit like a Terminal will appear with coloured text on a white background.
+Again, we shall just follow the pseudo-code, so first, let's load in the trajectory.

+	(examples) 1 % mol load gro trajectory-files/peptso-1a.gro	0	>Main< (examples) 2 % mol addfile trajectory-files/peptso-1a-100ns-dt1ns.xtc type xtc first 0 last -1 waitfor all	0

+You should now see see the waters, lipids and protein in the VMD Display.
+Seeing what is going on is an advantage of using VMD.
+Again, we shall just work on one frame.
+Here we bump into an annoying inconsistency between the two: VMD loads the GRO/PDB file and makes that frame 0, then it loads the trajectory (frames 1-101) and it leaves you at the last frame, 101.
+MDAnalysis just uses the GRO/PDB file to parse the trajectory which takes up frames 1-101 and you start at frame 1.
+For consistency I'm going to return to the start using the arrows in the Main window (or you could type `animate goto 1`).
+Now we can see how many lipid atoms are within 0.36 nm of the protein.

+	>Main< (examples) 7 % set lipids [atomselect top "resname POPC and within 3.6 of protein"]	atomselect1	>Main< (examples) 8 % $lipids num	1619

+The same answer as before which is encouraging!

+## 1.3 Extension exercises

 - Which is faster?
 Why do you think that is?
 Do you think it will always be faster?
 - Write down the disadvantages and advantages of each approach
+- Convert the script to work on a coarse-grained MARTINI simulation.
+What distance should you use then?
 - Add command line arguments (using an appropriate python module like getopt) to generalise the MDAnalysis version.
 Turn the following into arguments:
 	- the name/path of the input PDB/GRO file
 	- the name/path of the input trajectory file